 Unless Mediaspree can be stopped, the Spreeufer is not going to last for very long anymore.
 East Central Berlin has probably just entered its last season before being torn down for business projects.
 I’m not sure how I feel about all of this.

 Mediaspree might just be the first step sucking out Berlins soul.
 Then again, people have been claiming for years that Berlins soul is sucked out.
 But I still mighty enjoy it here.
 I believe that the friction between politics and free spirit are what makes Berlin so special.
 Berlin is a constrained nomadic: clubs, bars, stores and places are intertwined.
 They open and close with a high fluctuation.
 So who knows where else Bar 25 and Kiki Blofeld will settle next year?
 How about the WMF, having by now opened and closed its doors 8 times, of each in different locations?

 Berlins institutions are legendary for a reason: they’re elusive, and only a handful of people get to be part of the myth.
-Soon, mid-twenties will remember the Spreeufer and say it was the best thing Berlin has ever offered- much like todays 30 year olds constantly complain about the scenester in Kreuzberg and how Berghain was so much better when it was still Ostgut.
+Soon, mid-twenties will remember the Spreeufer and say it was the best thing Berlin has ever offered- much like todays 30 year olds constantly complain about the scene in Kreuzberg and how Berghain was so much better when it was still Ostgut.

 I don’t want to be careless, and I want to make a point in protesting Mediaspree at the official demonstration (or riot, depending on the mood).
-But even if we cannot change the inevitable: let’s do it the Berlin way.
-Let’s enjoy the fuck out of the last few days we have left.